 It is not so simple to explain this emptiness – inner silence in words.
 The mind does not participate in this experience, actually, it is a condition that it slows down or stops its activity, so how can the mind explain something it cannot experience?
 Words can only point the direction, give an approximate understanding and use comparisons.
 The best way to know and realize what Emptiness – Silence – Nonduality means is to experience it.

-When strengthen your concentration power and learn to calm down the restless activity of your mind through meditation, little by little, as your ability to silence your mind grows, you will experience the bliss, happiness, inner peace and nonduality that comes through inner silence – emptiness.
+When you strengthen your concentration power and learn to calm down the restless activity of your mind through meditation, little by little, as your ability to silence your mind grows, you will experience the bliss, happiness, inner peace and nonduality that comes through inner silence – emptiness.

 Latest posts by Remez Sasson (see all)